raadsr15/TinyML-for-Gait-Event-Detection-in-Parkinson-s/README.md

 ##  Model Variants & Exported Formats

 The final model architecture is a lightweight 1D CNN designed for time-series classification with TinyML deployment in mind.
+To support deployment in real-world wearable devices, the model was exported in multiple formats including PyTorch, ONNX, TensorFlow, and TensorFlow Lite (TFLite and optimized TFLite) for TinyML compatibility.

 ###  Model Architecture